 Use strong passwords

 Even though every website you sign-up to suggests a strong password, it’s surprising how often this advice is ignored.
-However, when it comes to your online store, you absolutely need strong passwords for you and your employees.
+However, when it comes to your online store, you absolutely need strong passwords for yourself and your employees.

 If not, your website could suffer from a brute force hack.
 This hack is one that exploits weak passwords to gain entry.
 To stop this from happening, take into account the following tips for a strong password: